khuship0104/auction_market/README.md

     3. Heuristic Bidder Agent
         - shading rule: bids a simple fraction of a value (bid = 0.8 * private_value)
-        - optionally can use LLM to generate reasoning (slower)
+            - LLM is able to adjust this factor based on auction history, explaining why.
         - represents a non-strategic, rule-of-thumb bidder

     4. Base Agent